Graduate Student Public Humanities Fellowship

 - During the Fellowship year, the Fellow will develop a plan to implement a public humanities project and work with community partners on that project.

-- The Fellow will present the outcomes of their research and public work at a free, open-to-the-public event, in coordination with the UB Humanities Institute and submit a final report to Humanities New York.
+- The Fellow will present the outcomes of their planning and public work at a free, open-to-the-public event in coordination with the UB Humanities Institute and submit reports to Humanities New York.

-Duration of the Fellowship is August 2018 to June 2019, including mandatory attendance at a two-day orientation on August 20-21, 2018 in New York City and subsequent workshops.
-The Fellowship stipend is $8,000, plus a $500 travel and research stipend.
+Duration of the Fellowship is August 2020 to June 2021, including mandatory attendance at a two-day orientation on August 17-18, 2020 in New York City and subsequent workshops.
+The Fellowship stipend is $8,000, plus a $500 professional development fund.
+It also reimburses expenses for travel to Fellowship workshops, as well as providing the possibility for up to $2,000 in seed funding for Fellows’ projects.
 The Fellowship is supported by a grant from The Andrew W. Mellon Foundation.

-Interested applicants should submit an online application, including a resume/CV and two references, by Friday, February 16, 2018.
-The online application can be accessed through Humanities New York’s program management platform, found here: https://www.grantinterface.com/Home/Logon?urlkey=nyhumanities.
-Applicants will need to create an account in the system, even if they’ve applied in prior years.
+Interested applicants should submit an online application, which includes a proposal statement, CV, and contact information for two references, by Monday, February 17, 2020.
+The online application can be accessed through Humanities New York’s grants management platform, found here: https://humanitiesny.fluxx.io.
+Applicants will need to create an account in the system in advance of applying.
+Applicants will be notified of final decisions by Friday, April 17, 2020.

 Humanities New York Program Officer Adam Capitanio (212-233-1131 / firstname.lastname@example.org)